conoroshea1996/elderJsTest/src/routes/blog/employer-branding-case-study-charitywater.md

 ---
-title: "Employer branding case study: charity:water"
+title: 'Employer branding case study: charity:water'
-date: "2017-07-24"
+date: '2017-07-24'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
-slug: "employer-branding-case-study-charitywater"
+slug: 'employer-branding-case-study-charitywater'
-seoTitle: "Employer branding case study: charity:water"
+seoTitle: 'Employer branding case study: charity:water'
-seoDescription: "Employer branding is the product of authentically sharing your identity as an employer.
-Charity:water have achieved this, but how?"
+seoDescription: 'Employer branding is the product of authentically sharing your identity as an employer.
+Charity:water have achieved this, but how?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/charity_water_pouring.jpg"
+coverImage: '/images/charity_water_pouring.jpg'
 ---

 _A great employer brand is the product of authentically sharing your identity as an employer.
 One of our customers, charity:water have achieved this, but how?_